kelleyma49/PSFzf/README.md

 For day-to-day usage, see the [helper functions included with this module](https://github.com/kelleyma49/PSFzf#helper-functions).

+## PSReadline Integration
+Press <kbd>CTRL+T</kbd> to start PSFzf.
+PSFzf will parse the current token and use that as the starting path to search from.
+If current token is empty, or the token isn't a valid path, PSFzf will search below the current working directory.

+Multiple items can be selected in PSFzf.
+If more than one it is selected by the user, the results are returned as a comma separated list.
+Results are properly quoted if they contain whitespace.

 ## Note
 If you make your selection before fzf has finished receiving and parsing from standard out, you might see a ```Stopped pipeline input``` error.
 This is because PSFzf must throw an exception to cancel pipeline processing.
 If you pipe the output of Invoke-Fzf to whatever action you wish to do based on your selection, the action will occur.
 The following will not work if the pipeline is cancelled: